abc-research/nurse2021/_pages/submission.md

 Participants are required to submit a csv file with three columns: “user_id”; “timestamp”; “activity_id”.
 Each row represents a sample collected in a specific timestamp

-Details will be shared later.
-Please keep an eye on the webpage.

 ## Submission Link
 - __Submission of results:__ June 15, 2021